Tamarine Restaurant Review, Palo Alto

 Posted by Foodnut.com

 Tamarine is a popular Vietnamese contemporary restaurant in downtown Palo Alto on busy University Avenue.
 They focus on small plates and serve food family style.
 Tamarine features light, but flavor-intensive culinary delicacies of Vietnam.
 This place is similar to Slanted Door or Xanh in Mountain View.
 We find the food pretty accessible with many items for mainstream palates.
 The owners family runs the traditional Vietnamese restaurant Vung Tau in San Jose.
-Our last visit was in 2013.
+Our last visit was at the end of 2013.